mesosphere/kudo-cassandra-operator/docs/backup.md

 To allow the backup plan to run, the cluster must be set up with a specific configuration:

-- `BACKUP_RESTORE_ENABLED=true` This enables the backup functionality in general
+- `BACKUP_RESTORE_ENABLED` This enables the backup functionality in general
-- `BACKUP_AWS_CREDENTIALS_SECRET=<the name of a Kubernets secret>` Allows the instances to access the AWS credentials without storing them in the operator itself
+- `BACKUP_AWS_CREDENTIALS_SECRET` Allows the instances to access the AWS credentials without storing them in the operator itself
+- `BACKUP_AWS_S3_BUCKET_NAME` Defines the AWS S3 bucket where the backup will be stored
-- `BACKUP_PREFIX=<prefix>` Prepends a prefix to the backups in the S3 buckets and allows multiple KUDO Cassandra clusters to reside in the same bucket
+- `BACKUP_PREFIX` Prepends a prefix to the backups in the S3 buckets and allows multiple KUDO Cassandra clusters to reside in the same bucket
-- `EXTERNAL_NATIVE_TRANSPORT=true` is not required for the backup, but allows us to access the cluster with `cqlsh` from the local machine
+- `EXTERNAL_NATIVE_TRANSPORT` Setting this to true is not required for the backup, but allows us to access the cluster with `cqlsh` from the local machine

 ```
 kubectl kudo install cassandra \